bgamari/ghc-wiki-import/status/october06.md

 We (finally) released **GHC 6.6** in October 2006.
 There was an extended period of release-candidate testing, so we fondly hope that this will be a relatively stable release.
 Main improvement over GHC 6.4 is support for SMP systems - now GHC can execute several Haskell threads on different cpus/cores.
 There also lot of other improvements, stare at [
-Release notes](http://haskell.org/ghc/docs/6.6/html/users_guide/release-6-6.html) and jump to [Download](http://www.haskell.org/ghc/download_ghc_66.html) page to get it
+Release notes](http://haskell.org/ghc/docs/6.6/html/users_guide/release-6-6.html) and jump to [Download](http://www.haskell.org/ghc/download_ghc_66.html) page to get it.
+Significant new features, all described in modre detail in the release notes, include:

+- Support for multi-processors
+- Impredicative polymorphism
+- Bang patterns
+- Unicode source files
+- Further generalisation of newtype deriving
+- Monomorphic pattern bindings
-- We finally bit the bullet and **lifted the restriction that every module in a Haskell program must have a distinct name**.
+- Lastly, we finally bit the bullet and lifted the restriction that every module in a Haskell program must have a distinct name.
 Why?
 Because it's non-modular: two packages from different authors could accidentally collide.
 This change is in GHC 6.6; there are some remaining open choices dicussed here [ http://hackage.haskell.org/trac/ghc/wiki/GhcPackages](http://hackage.haskell.org/trac/ghc/wiki/GhcPackages).